Abdul Ghafoor (footballer): Personal life and legacy

 Ghafoor was nicknamed the Pakistani Pelé during his playing days for his resemblance to the Brazilian football legend and his playing abilities.
 According to Ghafoor's son, when Pelé in Brazil heard about his look-alike in Pakistan, he expressed his desire to meet Ghafoor although that didn't happen.
-During his time in Dhaka, Ghafoor also received several offers to play for clubs in the Soviet Union and China, but he turned them down and preferred to play in his country.
+During his time in Dhaka, Ghafoor reportedly received offers to play for clubs in the Soviet Union and China.

 When playing for Mohammedan Sporting Club in Dhaka, Ghafoor met his wife Sabiha.
-His wife's parents were originally from Allahabad in India, and the couple married after her father, who was a government servant, served as driver for a minister in Dhaka and was impressed by Ghafoor during football matches and began admiring him.
+His wife's parents were originally from Allahabad in India, and the couple married after her father, who was a government servant, served as driver for a minister in Dhaka and was impressed by Ghafoor during football matches.
 The couple then later lived in Lyari, Karachi.

 Ghafoor worked for Karachi Port Trust in his later years until his retirement.
 He natively spoke the Balochi language along with Urdu.
 After his retirement he was involved with the sport, visiting football grounds and spending his time at his former team Saifi Club, coaching younger players.

 In May 2006, it was reported that Ghafoor had loss of hearing and nearly impaired vision.
 During his interview with Dawn before the 2006 FIFA World Cup, Ghafoor expressed his support for Brazil, and demanded the freedom of his jailed son Abdul Ghani, also a footballer and employee of Habib Bank who was arrested in early 2004 from his home in Karachi in a crackdown against extremists, after he was accused of planning terrorist acts.
 This also resulted in Ghafoor getting paralyzed due to the shock after local security authorities raided the house and detained his son.
 Ghani was later released from prison.

 In 2006, the Bangladesh Football Federation also contacted Ghafoor again to suggest some players from Pakistan to play in their league.
 However, the letter never reached Ghafoor, and was sent to the Pakistan Football Federation as the Bangladesh football authorities believed that a player such as Ghafoor would be running the affairs of football in the country.
 The Pakistan Football Federation sent its own team of boys to Bangladesh instead of forwarding the letter to Ghafoor.

 Ghafoor's sons also played football.
 His son Abdul Ghani played for Habib Bank, and his other son Abdul Waheed played for Pakistan Army FC.
 His nephews Allah Bakhsh played for PIA and Muhammad Shafi played for Habib Bank, while his brother-in-law Ishtiaq Ahmed played as a goalkeeper for Habib Bank.